 Cyber Security Center

-- Add your phone numbers to the national Do Not Call Registry website or by calling 1-888-382-1222.
+- Add your phone numbers to the national Do Not Call Registry online or by calling 1-888-382-1222.
 Since February 2008, these registered telephone numbers will no longer expire off the list.

 - Examine your credit card and financial institution statements immediately upon receipt to determine whether there were any unauthorized transactions.
 Report any that you find immediately to the financial institution.

 - Place a fraud alert with Equifax every 90 days on your credit file online or by calling 1-800-525-6285.
 By placing a fraud alert with Equifax, you will automatically have alerts placed at Experian and TransUnion.

 - Each year, you are entitled to one free credit report through Annual Credit Report online or by calling 1-877-322-8228.